 ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
 To see other pages, use the menu on the side of your screen.

 The earlier bladder cancer is found, the better the chance for successful treatment.
-However, there is not yet a test that is accurate enough to screen the general population for bladder cancer, so most people are diagnosed with bladder cancer once they have symptoms .
-As a result, some patients have more advanced (later stage) disease when the cancer is first found, although most people diagnosed have noninvasive bladder cancer.
+However, there is not yet a test accurate enough to screen the general population for bladder cancer, so most people are diagnosed with bladder cancer once they have symptoms .
+As a result, some people have more advanced (later stage) disease when the cancer is found.
+Most people, though, are usually diagnosed with noninvasive bladder cancer.

-The following tests may be used to diagnose and learn more about the bladder cancer:
+The following tests may be used to diagnose and learn more about bladder cancer:

 Urine tests.
 The doctor tests a urine sample to find out if it contains tumor cells.
 If a patient is undergoing a cystoscopy (see below), an additional test may be performed that involves rinsing the bladder and collecting the liquid through the cystoscope or through another small tube that is inserted into the urethra.
 The sample can be tested in a variety of ways.
 The most common way is to look at the cells under a microscope, called urinary cytology.
 Urine passed out of the body during normal urination can also be examined by cytology.
 There are other urine tests using molecular analysis that can be done to help find cancer, usually at the same time as urinary cytology.

 Cystoscopy .
-This is the key diagnostic procedure for this disease.
+This is the key diagnostic procedure for bladder cancer.
 It allows the doctor to see inside the body with a thin, lighted, flexible tube called a cystoscope.
-Flexible cystoscopy is performed in the doctor's office and does not require anesthesia, which is medication that blocks the awareness of pain.
+Flexible cystoscopy is performed in a doctor's office and does not require anesthesia, which is medication that blocks the awareness of pain.
 This short procedure can detect growths in the bladder and determine the need for a biopsy or surgery.

 The following imaging tests may be used to find out if the bladder cancer has spread and to help with staging .